yaoqi-zd/SGAN/README.md

 ![Overview of SGAN](./images/graphical_abstract.png)
 The proposed approach consists of three components: (1) a CNN backbone to learn deep feature representations; (2) a saliency guided self-attention module that propagates attentions from small discriminative parts to non-discriminative regions; (3) an image classification branch and a seed segmentation branch to supervise the training of the entire network.

-### License
-SGAN is released under the MIT license

-### Citing SGAN
-if you find SGAN useful in your research, please consider citing:

 ## Installation
 ### 1. Prerequisites
 Tested on Ubuntu16.04, CUDA9.0, python3.5, Pytorch 0.4.1, NVIDIA RTX 2080TI